Oxen-AI/oxen-release/Tabular.md

 To follow along with the examples below feel free to grab to grab the example data from [data/CatDogBBox.tar.gz](data/CatDogBBox.tar.gz).

-TODO: Update with a link to data in OxenHub, why we downloading tarballs, this is the problem we are solving.
+TODO: Update with a link to data in OxenHub (why are we downloading tarballs??) this is the problem we are solving.

 ## oxen df